 It works for me!

-But, I can’t keep everything set up on the table at all times.
-We need that space for meals.
-So, I have to utilize the desk as “my space.”
-When I forget about my workspace, I lose things.
-Or the kids draw on them.
-It never seems to end well when my work stuff gets left in the living room when I’m not actually working.
+But I can’t always keep everything set up on the table.
+We need that space for meals, so I have to utilize the desk as “my space.”
+When I forget about my workspace, I lose things, or the kids draw on them.
+It never ends well when my work stuff gets left in the living room when I’m not working.

 So use your space.
-Put your things away.
+Get in the habit of putting your things away.

 And figure out where you work best.
 You really will work faster when you’re in a space where you’re comfortable and not constantly worrying about the trouble your kids are getting into.